CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 Please see the software documentation for further information.
 ```

+## Software to Generate Security Policies

+Rather than copying and modifying the text from this guide, you can modules from CPAN to generate a policy file.
+The following CPAN modules may be useful:

+[Software::Security::Policy](https://metacpan.org/pod/Software::Security::Policy) is a framework for generating a SECURITY.md files.

+[Dist::Zilla::Plugin::SecurityPolicy](https://metacpan.org/pod/Dist::Zilla::Plugin::SecurityPolicy) is a Dist::Zilla plugin for adding a security policy to a distribution.

 ## References and Notes

 1. (Github-Sec-Advisory) [Configuring private vulnerability reporting for a repository](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/configuring-private-vulnerability-reporting-for-a-repository)